pvmtriet232/snippetbox2/README.md

 The easiest way to accept and parse a command line flag from your application is with a line of code like this: addr := flag.String("addr", ":4000", "HTTP network address")

+LEVELED LOG:
+ Decoupled logging:

+In staging or production environments, you can redirect the streams to a final destination for viewing and archival.
+This destination could be on-disk files, or a logging service such as Splunk.
+Either way, the final destination of the logs can be managed by your execution environment independently of the application.